eon01/awesome-chatgpt/README.md

 - [DuckDuckGPT](https://www.duckduckgpt.com) 🐤 Adds the magic of ChatGPT to DuckDuckGo sidebar (powered by GPT-4!)
 - [BraveGPT](https://www.bravegpt.com) 🦁 Adds the magic of ChatGPT to Brave Search sidebar (powered by GPT-4!)
 - [Ultimate-ChatGPT](https://github.com/imabutahersiddik/ultimate-chatgpt): The Ultimate ChatGPT is an AI-powered virtual assistant designed to provide an enhanced writing and problem-solving experience.
+- [gpt-runner](https://github.com/nicepkg/gpt-runner): Conversations with your files!
+Manage and run your AI presets!

 ## Web Apps